TheHive-Project/TheHiveDocs/admin/webhooks.md

 }
 ```

-## Data sent to Webhook
+## Data Sent to the HTTP Endpoint

-TheHive sent an audit trail to webhook.
-Here is an example of case creation:
+For each action performed on it, TheHive sends an audit trail entry in JSON format to the HTTP endpoint.
+Here is an example corresponding to the creation of a case:

 ```
 {
   "operation": "Creation",                                        # Creation, Update or Delete